ISS-Mimic/Mimic/EXTRAs/Mini/readme.md

 Despite being half the size of the original Mimic, I am packed with intricate details and features that make me a faithful representation of the ISS.
 My compact size makes me more portable, more affordable and fun to build, bring the thrill of space exploration right into your hands.

-As you assemble me, piece by piece, you'll find yourself immersed in the fascinating world of space, and the engineering marvels that make the ISS.
+As you assemble me, piece by piece, you'll find yourself immersed in the fascinating world of space, and the engineering marvel that is the ISS.
 You will learn about 3D printing, get hands-on experience with coding, and gain a deeper understanding of how the ISS works.

 So, are you ready to blast off on this exciting journey with me?
 Together, we'll bring you little closer to space!
 Remember, sky is not the limit when you have Mini Mimic in your hands.
 I can't wait to come to live by your hands!